AIAML/SimpleOCR/README.md

 # SimpleOCR

-In this Project a simple Ocr application is written.
+In this Project a simple OCR application is written by python.
 The sample image and result is avalaible as below.

 ```bash
 pip install pytesseract